born2snipe/maven-custom-logging/README.md

 - Run any maven build you would like and you should see some colors!

 ## How to use my own configuration?
-There are 2 different ways for you to supply a custom configuration file:
+There are 3 different ways for you to supply a custom configuration file:
+- supply this system property `custom.logging.configuration` at the commandline, with a value pointing to your config file
+- supply the environment variable `MAVEN_CUSTOM_LOGGING_CONFIG` and put the path to your config file as it's value
 - put config file `custom-logging.yml` in your `$MAVEN_HOME/conf` directory
-- supply this system property `custom.logging.configuration` at the commandline, with a value pointing to your config file

 #### Note: [Sample Configuration File][1]